tripal/tripal_doc/docs/upgrade_guide/module_dev/overview.rst

 components!).
 We recommend first reading through the :doc:`Extending Tripal <../module_dev>` section of this documentation.
-Additionally, please consider joining our weekly Tripal codefests and joining our Slack channel, and someone will be happy to help you with the decision making process.
+Additionally, please consider joining our weekly Tripal codefests and joining our :ref:`Slack channel<Verbal Communication>`, and someone will be happy to help you with the decision making process.